jbiz805/age/README.md

 <h2><img height="30" src="/img/installation.svg">&nbsp;&nbsp;Installation</h2>

-Apache AGE is intended to be simple to install, run and can be installed with Docker and the traditional ways.
+Apache AGE is intended to be simple to install and run.
+It can also be installed with Docker and other traditional ways.

 <h4><a><img width="20" src="/img/pg.svg"></a>
 &nbsp;Install PosgtreSQL